CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw1.md

     Interestingly, *Wednesday* has the most answers!
 It’s not surprising that users do not answer much during weekends.

 13. (1 point) What is the percentage of questions that are answered every year?
 Note that we attribute the question to the year in which it was posted.
-For example, if a question was posted in year X and answered in year Y, we count it as a question of year X.
+For example, if a question was posted in year X and answered in year Y, we count it as a question of year X. A question that was answered has an answer_count field that is greater than zero

 	List out the year, number of questions (in that year) along with the percentage answered (**multiply by 100 and then round it up**).